 Fig. 2.4.4: Top: Surface profilometry of a diamond turned copper sample 2.7 mm * 1.5 mm (forged copper).
-Bottom: Transverse profile along the line cut of the top figure; Grain size: 300 µm; Ra ~3 nm; Height Peak to Valley ~ 30 nm (source: [13])
+Bottom: Transverse profile along the line cut of the top figure; Grain size: 300 µm; Ra ~3 nm; Height Peak to Valley ~ 30 nm (source: [13]) (Colored figure)

 Metallic cathodes made out of bulk material in opposition to those produced by thin film deposition needs to be polished.
 Diamond turning of the surface with “state of the art” ultra-precision machine lead to average roughness (Ra) of less than 5 nm.
 Fig 2.4.4 represents an interferometer micrograph of a copper surface which has been diamond turned.
 The measured roughness is about 3 nm with peak to valley maximum height going up to 30 nm.
 The parallel diagonal lines seen in the background come from the machining tool.
 Diamond turning still leaves the waviness of the machine tool on the surface but it still gives better roughness than manual polishing with diamond paste.
 Indeed, the latest has the drawback to leave small inclusions in the metal, especially for soft metals like copper.
 The grain boundaries are also visible in Fig. 2.4.4 and have a typical size of a few hundred micrometers.
 Fig. 2.4.5 shows a 5 by 5 micrometers area of an aluminum sample which was also diamond turned.
 The average roughness of this sample is about 1.3 nm but the atomic force microscope reveals some local tips which can be as high as 37 nm.
 The electric field applied to the photocathode will be amplified locally by such tip.
 This tip effect will lower locally the work function such that non uniformities in the photoemission transverse distribution could appear.
 These non-uniformities of the emission can then be revealed by electron-imaging of the cathode surface that is to say in a QE map.